drkvogel/retrasst/notes/big-list.md

  * location should include site+position+name+layout, as it does in StoreMan’s storage browser.-
     * OK
-invalid pointer operation on click retrieval assistant open 1st time only- nick has sorted diff btwn specs in notes/spec-comparison
-    sample query-
-        gets src and dest boxes in one projectdb-only query - but not storage details, these can be looked up after and cached in a map for efficiency a sample retrieval can include boxes that do not have their current locations recorded export/edit/import? maybe
-    option of rejecting whole task ukes reminder- xe2- sits:vision-
+invalid pointer operation on click retrieval assistant open 1st time only- nick has sorted diff btwn specs in notes/spec-comparison sample query- gets src and dest boxes in one projectdb-only query - but not storage details, these can be looked up after and cached in a map for efficiency a sample retrieval can include boxes that do not have their current locations recorded export/edit/import? maybe option of rejecting whole task ukes reminder- xe2- sits:vision-
 StoreUtil class -> namespace? hmm sorter combos - populate/implement-/
-populating LCDbBoxStore * store_record by LQuery contructor is inefficient?:
-    LCDbBoxStore::copyFields()
-        LQuery::readInt() // etc
-            ROSETTA &LQuery::getRecord( )
-            // actually seems to just pull the correct fields out of the current cursor, without running a new query, so ok retrasst objectives for next meeting >> workblog >> stf eml get rid of maxrows maximum- show rows - show all by default retrasst emails -> folder
+populating LCDbBoxStore * store_record by LQuery contructor is inefficient?: no LCDbBoxStore::copyFields(); LQuery::readInt() // etc ROSETTA &LQuery::getRecord( ) // pulls the fields out of the current cursor, without new query, so ok retrasst objectives for next meeting >> workblog >> stf eml get rid of maxrows maximum- show rows - show all by default retrasst emails -> folder find destination boxes 1st- restructure DataRow etc to be more like/same as nick's GridEntry- Columns should be displayed in Russian doll order, left to right: site, location, vessel, shelf, structure, slot, box, position
+---todo---
+whsmiths food
+contact ucu about ay anyway
+---dealt with---
+splitter for memodebug-
+job title/description on chunking form- are we finding the destination boxes correctly? looks like it
+---